 It's easy to idolize certain CEOs and admire their drive to innovate.
 But some have gone way off course.

 A CEO is constantly under immense pressure to adjust to society’s demands, eliminate competitors and generate massive profits.
 The best CEOs demonstrate strong values from the start, allowing for consistent leadership, dynamism and long-term growth.
-However, not all CEOs can manage the countless hours, criticism and ethical issues with grace.
+However, not all CEOs can manage the countless hours, criticism or ethical issues with grace.

 How can a man so beloved by his underlings have a dark side?
 Consider the following: